 The development of language skills is inherently cumulative in nature.
-Therefore, teacher recommendations for a student's placement will take into account semester grades and in-class performance.
-Students must have a passing grade and/or meet the prerequisites for each course in order to progress to the next level.
+Therefore, teacher recommendations for a student's placement will consider semester grades and in-class performance.
+Students must have a passing grade and/or meet the prerequisites for each course to progress to the next level.

-Students in an advanced course who earn a grade below a 70% in the first semester will be moved to the regular class for second semester.
-Students must pass the first semester to continue to second semester.
+Students in an advanced course who earn a grade below 70% in the first semester will be moved to the regular class for the second semester.
+Students must pass the first semester to continue to the second semester.
 For courses in which the advanced course is the only option, teachers and students will discuss the best option for moving forward.